shakey0/flask-starter-template/README.md

 # Flask Project Template

 This README provides instructions on how to use the `flask-template.py` script to create a new Flask project with a predefined directory structure and necessary files.
+This is a little project I undertook to save the hassle of having to individually create all the files, folders, testing config, etc. when starting a new project.

 ## Quick Start